isabella232/rtos-docs-pr.es-es/rtos-docs/threadx/chapter4.md

 ## <a name="tx_thread_create"></a>tx_thread_create

-Crear un subproceso de aplicación
+Crea un subproceso de aplicación.

 ### <a name="prototype"></a>Prototipo